EmanuelG-Gaming/Icosahedron/README.md

 # Icosahedron
-A game engine.
+A game engine that uses OpenGL.

-Uses SDL2, GLEW, FreeType 2.

 # Library structure
 The following table's contents may be prone to change: